Tulsa Zoo: History timeline

 1976 - The previously called Mohawk Park Zoo was now officially named Tulsa Zoological Park.
 The Administrative/Technical Services Building and exhibit workshop was completed.
-And the Tulsa Zoo was one of the first eleven zoos to be accredited by the AAZPA (presently named the Association of Zoos and Aquariums).
+The Tulsa Zoo was one of the first eleven zoos to be accredited by the AAZPA (presently named the Association of Zoos and Aquariums).

 1977 - With the Children's Zooseum officially opening and the African Savanna under construction.
-The Tulsa Zoo also welcomed their first full-time staff Veterinarian position, and Sneezy a four-and-a-half-year-old Male Asian elephant.
+The Tulsa Zoo also welcomed their first full-time staff Veterinarian position, and Sneezy, a four-and-a-half-year-old Male Asian elephant.

-1978 - The Robert J. Lafortune North American living Museum officially opened.
-The complex was neither a zoo nor a museum nor a botanical garden; rather, it was a unique natural history facility that includes all the things common to those institutions, with the goal of telling an integrated story about our continent's land and life.
+1978 - The Robert J. Lafortune North American Living Museum officially opened.
+The complex was neither a zoo, a museum, or a botanical garden; rather, it was a natural history facility that includes all the things common to those institutions with the goal of telling an integrated story about America's land and life.

 1982 - The American Association of Museums awards their accreditation to the Tulsa Zoo.
-It becomes the 500th institution recognized.
-And a new snow leopard exhibit is built.
+It became the 500th institution recognized.
+A new snow leopard exhibit is built.

 1984 - Oklahoma's first man-made cave was completed in the Eastern Forest Museum Building.
 The Tulsa Zoo's exhibit department constructed the entire cave and received the AAZPA's prestigious Significant Achievement Award.

 1986 - The Tulsa Zoo celebrated the birth of a healthy male Asian elephant "Maverick".
 Maverick was the first elephant born in Oklahoma and also the only Asian elephant born in the U.S. that year.
 The zoo also moved their two giraffes from the previous exhibit to a new one funded by TZDI.

 1988 - Dr. Jane Goodall visited the Tulsa Zoo and declared the zoo's chimpanzee exhibit one of the "top three exhibits in the U.S." and welcomed the Tulsa Zoo into her prestigious chimpanzoo program, an honor claimed by only 15 zoos in the country.
 Dinosaurs Alive! also took place this year being the first dinosaur exhibit hosted by the zoo.